senocular/skuler/README.md

 Simple, web-based sketching app using swappable Kuler themes/palettes/swatches.

 This was made to test an idea about restricting a drawing to a limited set of colors.
+It was built with HTML5 Canvas, SVG, and JavaScript (via CoffeeScript).
+Tested only with Chrome (v30).

 Usage